 If you like this article, please help us by making a donation so that we can continue our work.
 Please help keep us independent.

 Her most well-known series “Experimental Relationship”, which received a special mention at Paris Photo Festival, is an ongoing project that paints her long-time relationship with her Japanese boyfriend Moro

 Your images are also historical documentation of your relationship over time.
 Do you look at your early photos, even with the eyes of those who look at distant memories?
 How do you feel about reviewing certain moments or periods of the past?
 What do you hope viewers will understand through your images?

-One gem from doing a long term project like this is that you have recorded the precious time that you have spent with loved ones.
+One gem of doing a long-term project like this is that you have recorded the precious time that you have spent with loved ones.
 When I see my old photos, I’m always more forgiving.
 I found many old missed photos that are worth publishing through this.
 When I just take a photo of myself, I’m always very critical of the image of myself.
-Maybe I don’t look good enough in one photo or maybe I didn’t pose as the way I wanted.
+Maybe I don’t look good enough in one photo or maybe I didn’t pose the way I wanted.
 But years later, when I look back, I would think how silly I was.
 The younger self will always look better.
 After I get past the point of my own image issue, I can discover other good things about a photo and find some missed good old images.

 She has created a vastness of different artistic projects, in which she imagines and portrays a role where women are not dominated but dominate.
 Her works deal with the exploration of issues such as identity and intimacy.